trungung/gitlab-ci-android/README.md

 ```

-## Example `.gitlab-ci.yml` with tests in emulator and recording of the screen.
+## Example `.gitlab-ci.yml` with visual tests in emulator and recording of the screen.

 ```
 image: jerbob92/gitlab-ci-android:latest